Surviving the JurassicMan: A Tale of Misadventure

 Picture this: It’s a beautiful Saturday, and I’m driving to the race site, still recovering from food poisoning earlier in the week.
 Because nothing screams “ready for a triathlon” like a stomach that’s been doing the cha-cha.
 I arrive at the campsite, which is modestly populated with fewer than 30 athletes.
 The signs about the event exude a mix of welcoming vibes and ominous warnings.

-After setting up my tent, I indulge in carb-loading with a vegetarian pasta dish at a small, family-owned Italian restaurant.
-With my energy reserves topped up, I took a lovely walk down the sea before heading to bed early.
+After setting up my tent, I carb-load with a vegetarian pasta dish at a small, family-owned Italian restaurant.
+With my energy reserves topped up, I took a lovely walk by the sea before heading to bed early.

 Race Day Dawn: The Swim from Hell

 Early Sunday morning, the sun rises beautifully over the horizon.
 I wish I could say the same for my spirits.
-The sea swim is four agonizing loops totalling 3.8 km, with some areas feeling suspicious and dodgy.
-My mind whispered, “E. coli,” honestly, I wouldn’t be surprised.
+The sea swim is four agonising loops totalling 3.8 km, with some areas feeling suspicious and dodgy.
+My mind whispered, “E. coli.”
+Honestly, I wouldn’t be surprised.

 The Bike: Hills, Hills, and More Hills